philou/philou.github.com/source/_posts/2018-07-20-incremental-software-development-techniques-for-large-scale-refactorings.markdown

 ![Drawing of a plant at different stages of growth, illustrating Incremental Software Development]({{site.url}}/imgs/2018-07-20-incremental-software-development-techniques-for-large-scale-refactorings/incremental-plant.jpg)

-## Why do incremental software development matter ?
+## Why does incremental software development matter ?

 ### A short story